junxit/us-congress-bills-112/metadata.md

 - 2012-05-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 1 (Roll no. 251). (text: CR H2681)
 - 2012-05-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 1 (Roll no. 251).(text: CR H2681)
 - 2012-05-15 — The title of the measure was amended.
 Agreed to without objection.
+- 2012-05-16 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.